Labyrinths & Liontaurs

 Ability Scores

 After arranging your ability scores, you adjust them through your choice of race.
 As play proceeds, you can increase your ability scores in several ways.
 You can use spells or magic items.
 Some class abilities raise scores.
-At levels 5, 10, 15, and 20, you can permanently add +1 to your highest score, or add +1 to a lower score and also raise your lionheart point maximum by two points.
+At character levels 5, 10, 15, and 20, you can permanently add +1 to your highest score, or add +1 to a lower score and also raise your lionheart point maximum by two points.

 Each ability makes a contribution to your character's potential actions, capabilities, and potentials, both for roleplaying and for game mechanics.
 When an ability score changes, for example, because a spell has affected you, most of your ability score modifiers are changed immediately.
-Some few change only after a permenent change of a week or more, notably skill ranks.
+Some few change only after a permanent alteration of a week or more, notably skill ranks.
 Note that native language fluency depends on initial Intelligence, and does not change if your Intelligence rises or falls.

 Note that changes to ability scores from the same source never stack, aside from the increases gained as non-class-based advances at levels 5, 10, 15, and 20.
 Increases from a particular source are always limited to a maximum of +4.
 If an adjustment to an ability score is higher than that, please treat it as a misprint and reduce it to +4.
 As usual, bonuses of different kinds do stack.

 Ability scores for non-player characters: As a game master, you can arbitrarily choose ability scores for your NPCs, as best suits the needs of your campaign.
 If you wish to determine ability scores randomly. roll dice for them just as you would for player characters — d8, d6, d6, d6, d4, and d4 — but add the die roll to a base 7 for unexceptional NPCs, to base 8 for exceptional NPCs, and to a base 9 for potential heroes.
+Game masters may of course also choose to assign ability scores to NPCs howsoever they like, giving an NPC mastermind a 24 Intelligence, or a bed-ridden sage a 3 Strength.

 Lionheart Points